 - Custom, proprietary assemblies

-The best way to determine when it’s appropriate to use roll-formed steel shapes in place of angle iron is to consult a roll-forming supplier with in-depth experience, state-of-the-art technology, and superior production capabilities.
+The best way to determine when to use roll-formed steel shapes vs. angle iron is to consult a roll-forming supplier with in-depth experience, state-of-the-art technology, and superior production capabilities.

 Now that you understand the differences between the two metal-forming processes, you can make an educated decision about whether to choose roll forming or angle iron for your next project.